Classic Machu Picchu and Nazca Lines

 Best Time to Go: April-October.

-In the morning, you will be transported to the Paracas Harbor for a boat tour of the Ballestas Islands.
+In the morning, you will be transferred to the Paracas Harbor for a boat tour of the Ballestas Islands.
 During this tour, you will see the Paracas Candelabra, a giant geoglyph etched on the coastal hills.
 The Ballestas Islands are teeming with wildlife, including large colonies of sea lions, guanay cormerants, the Peruvian booby, and the Peruvian pelican, as well as zarcillos, Humboldt penguins, and Chilean flamingos.
-At the end of the tour, you will return to Paracas Harbor and then be transferred to Lima by private transportation.
+At the end of the tour, you will return to Paracas Harbor and then be transferred by shuttle bus to Lima.
 Overnight in Lima.
 (B)